poojanagrawal/mesalabs-day1/lab1/README.md

 there are still many empty headers.
-Indeed, when building an inlist for your real science cases, you should still look into your opacity tables, atmosphere settings, equation of state, spatial and temporal resolution, and much more besides.
+Indeed, when building an inlist for your real science cases, you should still look into your opacity tables, atmosphere settings, equation of state, spatial and temporal resolution, and much more.
 However, for the sake of time and not making this lab too repetitive, we'll stop here.